Lobethal-Lutheran-School/LLS-STEM-Runner/original_firmware/README.md

 write_firmware.sh

-used to write a firmware and eeprom file to the component test
+used to write a firmware and eeprom file to the component tester

 note that the eeprom (.eep) needs to be written for some of the aftermarket firmwares (.hex) to work